 4. Book Haven early for the best choice and price

-For example, when we searched for Lydstep Beach Holiday Park in December 2018 for holidays in August 2019, we found that many of the ‘standard’ caravans were already sold out.
-As a result, you’re left with the ‘deluxe’ and ‘prestige’ options which are more expensive.
+For example, when we searched Lydstep Beach Holiday Park in November 2023 for holidays in August 2024, we found that the cheapest ‘Saver’ caravans were already sold out for some weeks.
+As a result, you’re left with the ‘gold’ and ‘signature’ options which are more expensive.

 Presumably quite a lot of people are booking their holidays before they’ve even got home and unpacked.